May is Skin Cancer Awareness Month

 You can find melanoma early by examining your skin for the ABCDEs of melanoma and checking your nails.

-When you Practice Safe Sun, you can decrease your risk of developing skin cancer and early skin aging.
+When you Practice Safe Sun, you reduce your risk for skin cancer and developing early signs of skin aging like deep wrinkles and age spots.
+To Practice Safe Sun:- Seek shade.

 Images